Skip to main content

 • The National Agency for Quality and Supervision, which is part of the Ministry of Children and Education, is responsible for monitoring municipalities in the preparation of their reports.

-• Where schools show repeated signs of poor quality (non-compliance with legislation or results below national averages), Agency staff engages in a dialogue with the relevant municipality about the specific actions to be taken.
+• Where schools show repeated signs of poor quality (non-compliance with legislation or results below national averages), the agency staff engage in a dialogue with the relevant municipality about the specific actions to be taken.

 External quality assurance performed by The Danish Evaluation Institute